Can an ectopic pregnancy cause a negative pregnancy test?

 In some cases, an ectopic pregnancy can go away on its own.
 If this is the case, expectant management is the best treatment option.
 This type of treatment is when your condition is carefully monitored by your doctor to evaluate if further treatment is necessary.

 Next, there is a medication called methotrexate that your doctor might prescribe you.
 Methotrexate works by stopping your cells from growing and ending the pregnancy.
-This treatment option works for ectopic pregnancies in which the fallopian tube has not ruptured and requires follow up blood tests to make sure your hCG levels are falling. pregnancy-tests The most intense treatment option is surgery, which is used most commonly when the fallopian tube has ruptured and needs to be removed.
+This treatment option works for ectopic pregnancies in which the fallopian tube has not ruptured and requires follow up blood tests to make sure your hCG levels are falling.
+The most intense treatment option is surgery, which is used most commonly when the fallopian tube has ruptured and needs to be removed.
 This is an emergency procedure done with laparoscopy and under anesthesia to remove the pregnancy and sometimes the fallopian tube.
 It usually takes 4-6 weeks for women to fully recover from this surgery, but isn’t thought to reduce the chance of pregnancy in the future.

 Ectopic pregnancies can be scary, confusing, and emotional.
 Moving forward after an ectopic pregnancy can be even harder.
 At Stix, we’re here every step of the way to provide you with the resources and products you need to make your pregnancy experience better.